 Domino leisurely strolled over back to his desk and sat.

 “There's talk of a possible merger between Sudermann and Wissel Technologies.
-Circumstances could develop in their favour over the next couple of weeks that forecast their profitability margin as very promising.
+Circumstances could develop in their favour, over the next couple of weeks, that forecasts their profit margin as very promising.
 I'm not into the practice of divination, Mr. Locke.
-But, reason would speculate a bleak economical outlook for the Tyrell Corporation–what with all the internal conflicts inside Tyrell Corporation; the scandal, corruption and cover-ups.
+But, reason would speculate a bleak economic outlook for the Tyrell Corporation–what with all the internal conflicts inside Tyrell Corporation; the scandal, corruption, and cover-ups.
 I wouldn't be surprised to see this leading up to bankruptcy.”

 “What the hell are you talking about?
 Sure, there may be some conflicts.
 That's why I'm here, to straighten things out.
 And, as far as any corruption, my God–”